jgrunert/ConcurrentGraph/README.md

 If extraJvmPerWorker [experimental] is enabled, each worker will be started in a sepatarate jvm.

 ## Cluster Deployment
-TODO
+Q-Graph was tested on different deployments.
+It supports running on distributed machines

 ## Input Partitioning
-There are different input partitioning strategies available: Direct, Hashed and [TODO LDG].
+There are different input partitioning strategies available, for example: Direct, Hashed or Hotspot-Clustering.
 Direct means that the partitions are directly assigned, the vertex order is taken from the input files.
 Hashing means that vertices are distributed on partitions using a hash function.